Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc4/#impactofhomophobia]

 Given the 2014 change in human rights legislation in Canada to protect gender identity and gender expression, organizations are attempting to figure out how to enact policies and practices that are in keeping with the spirit, as well as the letter, of the law.
-Review the brochure on Gender identity and gender expression from the Ontario Human Rights Commission.
+Review the brochure on Gender identity and gender expression from the Ontario Human Rights Commission, and consider the following questions.

-- What do you see as your responsibility, personally and professionally, to not only uphold, but also promote, basic human rights?
+- What do you see as your responsibility, personally and professionally, not only to uphold, but also to promote basic human rights?

 - Are you welcoming of the change in legislation in Canada, or does this challenge your personal beliefs, values, and worldview?